code-charity/most-needed/README.md

 How to answer online volunteers asking: **"What is the best (=highest-impact?) task I could work on today, given my talents and skills?"**

 <a href="https://docs.google.com/spreadsheets/d/1mqKx8MIr6G2B-7nlYZ7NH9_RbyHCkQ9gTwY_m-WqmcA/edit?gid=0#gid=0"> <img src="https://github.com/user-attachments/assets/d891fcc3-fd50-4fe3-9df5-629c3f76c273"></a>
-One example for _**potentially**_ high impact:  Unicode.org uniformly defined 1,000s of emojis & pictograms, which are global language now.
+Another example for _potentially_ high impact:  Unicode.org uniformly defined 1,000s of emojis & pictograms, which are global language now.
 (With little grammar (color, gender), which could advance.) - There also are sets of 10,000s - specifically to aid disablities or illiteracy.
 And the largest one is commercially restricted.
 Why aren't they unified? - Should this lead to my / your / our next project? <a href="https://github.com/mulberrysymbols/mulberry-symbols/issues/71"> mulberry-symbols#71 </a>

 ### Second thoughts